depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 It is then up to the reader to "translate" this to a correct call in their respective programming language.

-Strongly recommended reading before continuing withtis document:
+Strongly recommended reading before continuing with this document:
 * [NGSI-LD API v1.1.1](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.01.01_60/gs_CIM009v010101p.pdf)
 * [Guide to NGSI-LD entities and attributes](doc/manuals-ld/entities-and-attributes.md)
 * [Guide to the context](doc/manuals-ld/the-context.md)
 * [Quick Start Guide](doc/manuals-ld/quick-start-guide.md)

-Also, to be able to play with your own Orion-LD broker while reading this document definitely helps top understand everything better.
+Also, to be able to play with your own Orion-LD broker while reading this document definitely helps to understand everything better.
 If you don't have a running Orion-LD to play with, please follow the instructions in the [Orion-LD Installation Guide](doc/manuals-ld/installation-guide.md).

 This document will go into more detail on pretty much everything about the Orion-LD context broker: